r4victor/tenthousandmeters/content/blog/python_bts_11.md

 The goal of this post is to get the full picture of the Python import system and understand the reasoning behind its design.
 We'll see what exactly happens when Python executes an import statement, and this, I hope, will help you solve the import problems much more effectively or avoid them altogether.
 Let's go!

+## The basics of the import system

-## Modules and module objects
+### Modules and module objects

-The job of the import system is to import modules, but what is a module?
-We apply the term "module" to a number of different things including Python files, directories and built-in modules written in C. So the best we can do is to say that a **module** is anything that Python considers a module.
-We'll see what the full list includes in the course of this post.

-When Python imports a module, it creates a **module object**.
-Consider the simplest form of the `import` statement:
+We all know that a simple import statement like this:

 ```python
 import m
 ```

+tells Python to import a module named `"m"` and assign the module to the variable `m`.
+But can you tell what a module is?
+We apply the term "module" to a number of different things including Python files, directories and built-in modules written in C. So the best thing we can do is to say that a **module** is anything that Python considers a module.
+We'll see what the full list includes in the course of this post.

-It tells Python to find the module named `"m"`, create and initialize the module object for the module, and assign the module object to the variable `m`.
+When Python imports a module, it creates a **module object**.
+What the statement `import m` actually does is tell Python to find a module named `"m"`, create and initialize the module object for the module, and assign the module object to the variable `m`.
 The term "module" is often applied to a module object as well.

 Like everything in Python, a module object is a [Python object]({filename}/blog/python_bts_06.md).
 Its definition can be found in [`Objects/moduleobject.c`](https://github.com/python/cpython/blob/3.9/Objects/moduleobject.c):